 The BioLamina foundation

-Medicine was rapidly left behind, when solving scientific problems became his passion.
+Medicine was rapidly left behind when solving scientific problems became his passion.
 However, the doctor in him has always coupled his scientific questions with medical problems.
-He has for instance solved the genetic causes of two kidney diseases, one type of muscular dystrophy and a sever skin blistering disease.
-His studies on the kidney diseases helped him elucidate how the kidney filter functions.
+He has, for instance, solved the genetic causes of two kidney diseases, one type of muscular dystrophy and a severe skin blistering disease.
+His studies on kidney diseases helped him elucidate how the kidney filter functions.
 Dr. Tryggvason has stayed faithful to the extracellular matrix, but since it affects almost all organs and tissues, he has opened several new fields of research.
 The reason for this is partly curiosity and serendipity, but also the ability to connect the dots and not discard odd results, but use them as a stepping stone to solving novel problems.

 Part of Dr. Tryggvason’s success in science is the ability to see the big picture while at the same time be very detail-oriented.
-Everything he does, he does well, and demands that of others.
-With his research group of hungry and talented scientists, he has always been in the forefront of using new techniques that has given him an edge to solving novel problems.
+Everything he does, he does well and demands that of others.
+With his research group of hungry and talented scientists, he has always been at the forefront of using new techniques that have given him an edge to solving novel problems.